2022 - Tonga post-eruption

 Subsequent to a recent eruption at HT-HH, this voyage is intended to identify changes in the seafloor and allow the ongoing recovery of the seabed and associated ecosystems to be assessed.

-The three main research themes are:
+The three main research themes were:

 - Seafloor mapping